PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

   and "advanced indexing".
 Especially the aspect of memory consumption applies to dataset slicing as well, and being aware of this fact might help to write more efficient analysis scripts.
 Which of the three slicing approaches above is the most memory-efficient?
+Which of the three slicing approaches above might lead to unexpected side-effects if output dataset gets modified?

 .. _NumPy documentation: http://docs.scipy.org/doc/

-All three slicing-styles equally apply to the selection of feature subsets within a dataset.
-Remember, the feature are represented on the second axis of a dataset.
+All three slicing-styles equally applicable to the selection of feature subsets within a dataset.
+Remember, features are represented on the second axis of a dataset.

   >>> ds[:, [1,2]].samples